MohammadMaftoun/Deep-Learning-projects-using-Pytorch-lightning-and-Fastai/README.md

 ## About Fastai

 [fastai](https://www.fast.ai/) is a deep learning library built on top of PyTorch, designed to make deep learning more accessible and easier for practitioners.
 It provides high-level abstractions for training models across various domains.
-Key features of fastai include:
+Key features of Fastai include:

 - **High-Level APIs**: fastai simplifies the creation of deep learning models with high-level APIs for vision, text, and tabular data.
 - **Transfer Learning**: The library encourages the use of transfer learning, making it easy to fine-tune pre-trained models for specific tasks.